nextflow-io/nextflow/docs/google.rst

 ----------

 * All processes use the same instance (machine) type specified in the configuration.
-  Make sure to use a instance type having enough resources to fulfill the computing resources needed (i.e. cpus, memory and local storage) for the jobs in your pipeline.
+  Make sure to use an instance type having enough resources to fulfill the computing resources needed (i.e. cpus, memory and local storage) for the jobs in your pipeline.

 * Currently it's not possible to specify a disk type and size different from the default ones assigned